How Does Lyme Disease Affect Your Hormones?

-Since most persons with persistent illnesses do not produce enough cortisol, starting antimicrobial treatment can cause inflammatory reactions in them.
-An inflammatory reaction to pathogenic material is known as a Herxheimer reaction.
+Because most people with persistent illnesses do not produce enough cortisol, starting antimicrobial treatment can cause inflammatory reactions in them.
+An inflammatory reaction to pathogenic material is known as the Herxheimer reaction.
 While receiving antibiotic therapy, those with hypocortisolism benefit from cortisol supplementation.

-When someone has an illness, steroids are frequently avoided since they are thought to suppress the immune system.
+When someone has an illness, steroids are frequently avoided because they are thought to suppress the immune system.
 However, maintaining natural cortisol levels while receiving antibiotic medication has many advantages.
-While antibiotics or herbal antimicrobials are killing the illness, cortisol controls inflammation.
-When the infection is successfully treated, the hypothalamus-pituitary-adrenal (HPA) axis can recover, enabling a person to taper off the medicine.
+While antibiotics or herbal antimicrobials kill the illness, cortisol controls inflammation.
+When the infection is successfully treated, the hypothalamus-pituitary-adrenal axis can recover, enabling a person to taper off the medicine.

 Examination and management of cortisol